Souley Vegan: Architecture and design

 The flagship Souley Vegan, at 301 Broadway in East Oakland, is located in the oldest building in Oakland.
-The building was built in 1857 our of brick and plaster in the simplified Italianate style.
+The building was built in 1857 out of brick and plaster in the simplified Italianate style.

 Cuisine

 Souley Vegan specializes in vegan soul food.
-As of 2020, sides averaged $5.50 and entrees ranged from $11-$14.
-Entrees include seitan steaks and mashed potatoes, crispy seitan and waffles, and a Southern Staples Bowl with grits, jambalaya, and roasted zucchini étouffée.
-Souley Vegan also sells sandwiches, including the Toasty Crispy: cornmeal crusted tofu topped with barbecued tofu, barbecue sauce, garlic sauce, and spicy seasoning.
-The most popular dish at the Oakland location is the Soul Food Platter, which includes southern fried tofu, red beans and rice, and macaroni and cheese made with cashew cream.
-Side offerings at Souley Vegan include vegan macaroni and cheese and collard greens.
+As of 2020, entrees included seitan steaks and mashed potatoes, crispy seitan and waffles, and a Southern Staples Bowl with grits, jambalaya, and roasted zucchini étouffée.
+The Soul Food Platter includes southern fried tofu, red beans and rice, and macaroni and cheese made with cashew cream.
+Souley Vegan also sells sandwiches.

 Souley Vegan makes all their own vegan sauces, proteins and cheeses.
 All of their food is natural, with no additives.
 Produce is sourced from local, Black-owned farm Acta Non Verba Farms.

-Reception

 In 2021, VegNews called Souley Vegan "one of the premier vegan soul food restaurants in the country."
 The restaurant was featured on Diners, Drive-Ins, and Dives in 2016 and Check, Please!
 Bay Area.